Some open problems on multiple ergodic averages: Problems related to random sequences

-converge in the mean and their limit equals the $L^2(\mu)$-limit of the averages $\frac{1}{N}\sum_{n=1}^N T_1^{n}f_1\cdot \ldots\cdot T_\ell^nf_\ell$. \end{problem} A special case of this problem was mentioned in 2004 by M.~Wierdl, it can be found here http://math.stanford.edu/yk70/ik70-op.pdf.
-Mean convergence is known when $\ell=2$ and $\sigma_n=n^{-a}$ where $a\in (0,1/2)$ \cite{FrLW11}.
-The methods of \cite{FrLW11} also work for mean convergence when $\ell>2$, but for a smaller range of eligible exponents $a$ that depends on $\ell$.
-Under the assumption that $n\sigma_n\to\infty$, pointwise convergence is known when the transformations are given by powers of the same nilrotation \cite{Fr09} and the functions are continuous.
-On the other hand, when $\sigma_n=n^{-a}$ for some $a>1/2$, $\ell=2$, and $T_2=T_1^2$, mean convergence is not even known when we restrict ourselves to the class of weak mixing systems.
+converge in $L^2(\mu)$ and their limit equals the limit of the averages $\frac{1}{N}\sum_{n=1}^N T_1^{n}f_1\cdots T_\ell^nf_\ell$. \end{problem} This problem was first mentioned in 2004 by M.~Wierdl in \cite{Katz04}.
+For $\ell\geq 2$ the result is known when $\sigma_n=n^{-a}$ where $a\in (0,1/2^{\ell-1})$ \cite{FrLW11} (the argument in \cite{Chr11} also gives this).
+When $T_1,\ldots, T_\ell$ are powers of the same transformation, a different argument was given in \cite{FrLW14} that works for all $a\in (0,1/(\ell+1))$ (this result is superior to the previous one for $\ell> 3$).
+Under the assumption that $n\sigma_n\to\infty$, pointwise convergence is known when the transformations are nilrotations and the functions are continuous \cite{Fr09}.
+On the other hand, when $\sigma_n=n^{-a}$ for some $a>1/2$, $\ell=2$, and $T_2=T_1^2$, mean convergence is not known even when we restrict ourselves to the class of weak mixing systems.